-They turn to search for help, and the top 100 food search terms tend to be broad in nature ("dinner ideas", "healthy recipes" and "slow cooker recipes" for example).4 Search interest for "best recipes" on YouTube is up 48% year on year.5
+They turn to search for help, and the top 100 food search terms tend to be broad in nature ("dinner ideas," "healthy recipes," and "slow cooker recipes," for example).4 Search interest for "best recipes" on YouTube is up 48% year over year.5

 The preparation phase

-When they do go beyond the basics, it's usually in search of an unique ingredient or a new flavour.
-And this adventurousness extends to millennials' choice in brands: Forty per cent of millennials said they choose a brand featured in a recipe because it adds a unique flavour.13
+When they do go beyond the basics, it's usually in search of an unique ingredient or a new flavor.
+And this adventurousness extends to millennials' choice in brands: Forty percent of millennials said they choose a brand featured in a recipe because it adds a unique flavor.13

 For brands: Be there during the discovery and consideration stages.
 It's not just about your product, but what millennials can do with that ingredient or tool.
 Help them develop the techniques required to make interesting meals with your product.